Pilot Officer (Pilot) Allister McClean Skinner

 On 10th August, 1941, Skinner was promoted to Sergeant and posted overseas to England.
 He left Canada on 15th September and arrived towards the end of the month.
-After a couple of weeks at No.3 Personnel Reception Centre, Bournemouth, he went to No.55 Operational Training Unit to complete his training and then joined his first and only squadron, No.402, on 9th December.
+After a couple of weeks at No.3 Personnel Reception Centre, Bournemouth, he went to No.55 Operational Training Unit to complete his training and was then posted to his first and only squadron, No.402, on 9th December.
 He actually arrived on the 16th, according to his diary, and joined “B” Flight.

 At 2.15pm on 17th January, 1943, 402 Squadron took off from Kenley on Rodeo 151, a low-level attack in communication lines in France, by 24 Spitfire IX’s of 401 and 402 Squadrons, plus the 15 Spitfire Vb’s of 412 Squadron.
 They crossed into France, west of Dieppe, led by Wing Commander Fee DFC, with Sunstrum flying as his No.2 on Red Section, and Pilot Officer Allister Skinner as Red 4, flying Spitfire IX, BS130.
 Sections splitting off from the main formation to attack ground targets were covered by the Wing Commander’s section.
 They had been over France for 15 minutes when enemy fighters were sighted.
 W/C Fee’s section turned to meet 9 FW190’s head-on and a dogfight developed which eventually involved 20 FW190’s.
 Red 3 and 4 broke away out of melee and Red 3 destroyed 1 FW190 but then found Red 4, F/O Skinner was not with him.
-Red 3 was the only aircraft from that section to survive the engagement, because he became separated from the squadron and turned back to Kenley.
+Red 3 (P/O Johnston) was the only aircraft from that section to survive the engagement, because he became separated from the squadron and turned back to Kenley.
 Red 1 – Wing Commander Fee, DFC and Bar, Red 2 – Flying Officer Sunstrum and Red 4 – Pilot Officer Skinner were all killed in action.

 Rest in peace Sir and thank you for your service.